psychowood/turbo-boost-manager/README.md

 ## About this project

 This tool is **a shell wrapper** for the functionality of [Turbo Boost Switcher (TBS)](https://github.com/rugarciap/Turbo-Boost-Switcher) in the command line.
-To be honest, you're probably better off using the officiale (TBS GUI)[http://tbswitcher.rugarciap.com/].
+To be honest, you're probably better off using the official [TBS GUI](http://tbswitcher.rugarciap.com/).

 This tool prioritizes security therefore, you do have to enter password everytime you run the script.
 If you do not want to enter the password, run it with sudo, but please be advised of the consequences since it'll leave a sudoed script running in a open terminal.